 institute 186 (Favoritenstr.
 9-11 / 5.floor):

-- 15.12.2019 (Sun): Submit a report draft.
+- 20.04.2020: Submit a report on TUWEL.
 This report version will be used as a basis for the review process.
+(The structure should be complete and it should have minimum 6 pages for the review process.)

-- 22.01.2020 (Wed): Submit the slides for your presentation.
-The slides should be a PDF, Libre-Office or Power-Point presentation.
-The slides will be copied on the presentation machine in the seminar room.
+- 17.06.2020: Submit the slides for your presentation on TUWEL.
+The slides should be in Power-Point or Open-Office format.
+The slides will be copied on the presentation machine in the seminar-room.
 No own devices will be allowed.

 - The quality of the written report is worth 40% of the grade